www.weldreality.com.

 Factory

 Repair Aluminum Boat Welds.
-Boat MFG unknown.
+Boat MFG and welder unknown.

-WHIP - SKIP AND POOR
+WHIP - SKIP - WEAVE, POOR

 There